Prophet Inequalities for Matching with a Single Sample: Vertex Arrival in Bipartite Graphs

 As before, the sample $S$ is used to calculate prices, on both sides: items (fixed side vertices) have prices to \emph{protect} them from being sold too cheaply, while buyers (incoming vertices) have prices they need to beat in order to participate in the market, in addition to beating the item prices.

-We provide some intuition on the objects of interest that appear in the pseudo-code of \cref{AlgoBipOn}. $M_S$ is the greedy matching on the $S$ graph, and it does not depend in any way on the actual edge weights $R$. $\Eprime$ is a subset of the edges of the $R$ graph: each bidder/buyer is associated with at most one item, but there may be items associated to more than one buyer.
+We provide some intuition on the objects of interest that appear in the pseudo-code of Algorithm \ref{AlgoBipOn}. $M_S$ is the greedy matching on the $S$ graph, and it does not depend in any way on the actual edge weights $R$. $\Eprime$ is a subset of the edges of the $R$ graph: each buyer is associated with at most one item, but there may be items associated to more than one buyer.
 Solving these conflicts in $\Eprime$ in favor of the first arriving edge we obtain $\M$.
 Note that $\M$ is computed in an online fashion.

-In order to relate $\Eprime$ and $\M$ with $OPT$, similarly to the previous section, we consider an offline version of the algorithm, which exhibits the same distribution over the relevant allocations and can be analyzed more easily.
+In order to relate $\Eprime$ and $\M$ with $OPT$, similarly to the previous section, we consider an offline version of the algorithm, i.e. \cref{AlgoBipOff} which exhibits the same distribution over the relevant allocations and can be analyzed more easily.

-\paragraph{Equivalent offline algorithm.} \cref{AlgoBipOff} interleaves the building of a greedy matching $\Ms$ with that of the allocation $\Eprime$.
+\paragraph{Equivalent offline algorithm.} The offline algorithm interleaves the building of a greedy matching $\Ms$ with that of the (possibly non feasible) allocation $\Eprime$.
 All the values are drawn in advance, but they are assigned to $S$ and $R$ only upon arrival.

 As before, we observe that the allocations $\Eprime$ and $\M$ are distributed in exactly the same way, whether they are computed by \cref{AlgoBipOff} or \cref{AlgoBipOn}.